-The washable foam filter should be checked monthly for dirt build-up and cleaned or replaced as needed.
-It is located in the ceiling-mounted air conditioner grille in the lounge area.
+The two (2) washable filters should be checked monthly for dirt build-up and cleaned or replaced as needed.
+It is located in the ceilingmounted air conditioner grille in the lounge area.

 See the air conditioner manufacturer's information in your InfoCase for removal and cleaning instructions.